M0-AR/EmailService/README.md

 # Email Service

-A generic email service built in Golang, using Mailgun as the primary email provider with MailGun and SendGrid as fallback services.
+A generic email service built in Golang, using Mailgun as the primary email provider and SendGrid as fallback services.

 ## Approach
 The service is designed to abstract the email sending process.
 It first tries to send an email via SendGrid.